Accreditation of Early Learning and Care Services

 For toll free access dial 1.877.552.2227

-In order to be enrolled in accreditation services, child care programs must hold a valid license (for day care centres and out-of-school care programs) or an approved contract (for family day home agencies) with Alberta Children's Services.
+In order to enroll in accreditation services, child care programs must hold a valid license (for day care centres and out-of-school care programs) or an approved contract (for family day home agencies) with Alberta Children's Services.

 Licensed child care programs operate under the requirements of the Alberta Child Care Licensing Regulation, whereas approved family day home agencies run according to the Ministry Family Day Home Standards.

-Accreditation in Relation to Licensing Regulation and Provincial Family Day Home Standards
+Accreditation in Relation to Licensing Regulations and Provincial Family Day Home Standards

-Licensing regulations and provincially approved family day home standards set the mandatory requirements of basic health, safety and well-being of children that must be met by the licensed and approved child care programs.
+Licensing regulations and provincially approved family day home standards set the mandatory requirements of basic health, safety, and well-being of children that must be met by licensed and approved child care programs.